-Ninety years ago National Geo-spatial Information (NGI), a component of Department of Rural Development and Land Reform (DRDLR) commenced with the establishment of an integrated survey system and provision of extensive mapping coverage of the country.
+More than ninety five years ago National Geo-spatial Information (NGI), a component of Department of Rural Development and Land Reform (DRDLR) commenced with the establishment of an integrated survey system and provision of extensive mapping and aerial imagery coverage of the country.
 NGI is also known as South Africa's national mapping organisation.

 The integrated survey system expedites and facilitates orderly development while the mapping and associated products facilitate sustainable development.
 In more recent years, NGI established an active control survey network of continuously operating GNSS base stations covering South Africa, all managed and controlled by a single control centre situated in the offices of NGI.

-The National Spatial Information Framework (NSIF) is a national initiative to co-ordinate the development of infrastructure needed to support the utilization of spatial information in decision making.
+The National Spatial Information Framework (NSIF) is a national initiative to coordinate the development of infrastructure needed to support the utilization of spatial information in decision making.
 This building of a "Spatial Data Infrastructure" (abbreviated as SDI) as it is termed in similar endeavors all over the world, includes policies, institutional arrangements, developing human resources and standards for geographic information.
+NGI is a key contributor to this initiative as well as being the largest custodian of spatial information.

 Furthermore, NGI has an archive of aerial photography dating back to the 1930's and photographic coverage of the entire country is updated continuously with our Digital Mapping Camera.